BenjaminOddou/alfred-dashlane/README.md

 ![incognito_no](public/incognito_no.webp)

-3. `🔥 Allow cache` enables the workflow to save a backbone (no confidentital data are stored) of you Dashlane vault as `JSON` files under the `alfred_workflow_cache` folder (`~/Library/Caches/com.runningwithcrayons.Alfred/Workflow Data/com.benjamino.dashlane`).
+3. `🔥 Allow cache` enables the workflow to save a backbone (no confidentital data are stored) of your Dashlane vault as `JSON` files under the `alfred_workflow_cache` folder (`~/Library/Caches/com.runningwithcrayons.Alfred/Workflow Data/com.benjamino.dashlane`).
 This speeds up the response time.

 4. `🎷 Notification sound` allows you to personalize the sound of the workflow notification.